Selection of Members’ Books

 Available from Inprint Publishing, Book Face, Port Macquarie and online bookstores.

 Memoir by Rita Spencer.

 ‘Still Voices’ tells the story of a family through five generations that locates them firmly within their historical context.
 Rita fills the gaps between known and unknown, puts flesh and blood on the bare bones of the facts and enlivens her characters.

 For writers interested in bringing facts to life without compromising the integrity of the facts themselves, it is an invaluable read; a study in how to avoid the ever-threatening stodginess of factual narrative.
 Whether it’s the interactive author directly addressing ancestors, reflecting with the reader, telling amusing tales of the genealogy search itself or heart-warming personal reactions to her discoveries, this work is engaging and entertaining.
 Included are poems and pieces of fiction where facts always lurk.
 The creative genre is used to enliven what is a 216 page, academically sound piece of research, all catalogued in fourteen pages of bibliography.
 Still Voices has also been beautifully produced with full colour throughout and an alluring cover design.

 Rita can be contacted on 0428 656 271

-A marvellous book of verse with B/W illustrations and a cover in colour featuring father emu wearing a ‘MR MUM’ label.
+A marvellous book of verse containing black & white illustrations with a cover in colour featuring father emu wearing a ‘MR MUM’ label.
 Several of the verses – about ‘weird’ Australians – are animals, including the award-winning MYRTLE THE TURTLE – and would appeal to children.
 Others are about ‘wonderful’ Australians, e.g. award-winning IN THE SLEEPER-CUTTING DAYS and NAMES ON THE CENOTAPH.
-Some verses for all ages.

 Bessie can be contacted on 6583 5255 or 0419 482 828.